yilingu0094/yilingu0094.github.io/_pages/cv.md

 **Project Description:** In this project, we establish the supply chain finance approach in two key terms: <span style="color:DarkGoldenRod">chattel mortgage financing</span> and <span style="color:DarkGoldenRod">accounts receivable financing</span>, which make it easier for Yinan Yunqin Technology company to finance and reduce the potential risk of financial institutions at the same time.

-$\color{DarkGoldenRod}{(1)}$ <span style="color:DarkGoldenRod">Chattel mortgage financing:</span> In the chattel mortgage financing service, when the Yunqin stockyard have a financial need, the financial institution can set the frozen stocks of the stockyard as mortgage in the third-party warehouse.
+$\color{DarkGoldenRod}{(1)}$ <span style="color:DarkGoldenRod">Chattel Mortgage Financing:</span> In the chattel mortgage financing service, when the Yunqin stockyard have a financial need, the financial institution can set the frozen stocks of the stockyard as mortgage in the third-party warehouse.
 The main steps of chattel mortgage financing are shown as follows,

 <div align=center><img src=" /images/08.png " width="80%"></div>